ericharris/wttrin-dockerized/README.md

 ## Requirements

 - Openweathermap.org API key
     - You will need to obtain an API key from openweathermap.org, and add it to the `.wegorc` file in this project.
-I have provided a temporary key for now.
 - Docker installed - docker.com

 ## Create your docker image